Acquisitions at the double for Manchester agency as Lomond Group scales up acquisition trail

 Jason added: “Links with both former directors will continue.
 I am delighted that Michael Herwald will support us in our Prestwich venture.
 And we are looking forward to harness the expertise of Chris White, who is now focusing his future on property development in and around Monton and beyond.”

 Established in 1991 from a single estate agency branch in Altrincham, today Thornley Groves has eight offices and employs over 110 staff.
 Today, it is now managing 4,300 properties and is set for a record year in both sales & lettings.

 Thornley Groves’ other acquisitions this year include Pad Residential, Mint Properties, Tiger Properties, Carr and Hume, Allison & Co and McDonnell Haydock.

-It became part of the Lomond Group at the turn of the year when Lomond Capital and Linley & Simpson joined forces to co-create an ambitious new national lettings and sales business.
+It became part of Lomond at the turn of the year when Lomond and Linley & Simpson joined forces to co-create an ambitious new national lettings and sales business.
 It had been a key strand of Lomond Capital since 2013.

-The group has brought together some of the strongest letting and estate agency names on the UK High Street, including Linley & Simpson, Thornley Groves, Brand Vaughan, Michael Jones & Company, John Shepherd in England, plus Stonehouse and Braemore in Scotland.
+Lomond has brought together some of the strongest letting and estate agency names on the UK High Street, including Linley & Simpson, Thornley Groves, Brand Vaughan, Michael Jones & Company, John Shepherd in England, plus Stonehouse and DJ Alexander in Scotland.